Configuring OAuth Profiles for Management Access to Event Broker Services

 • configuring the URLs

-• Setting up an API, including providing it with the Hostname URL (located under DMR Cluster in the Detailed Service Information) and assigning permissions to it.
+• Set up an API, including providing it with the Hostname URL (located under DMR Cluster in the Detailed Service Information page) and assign permissions to it.

-• Creating a machine-to-machine OAuth application and assigning an API and credential permissions to it.
+• Create a machine-to-machine OAuth application and assign an API and credential permissions to it.

 For more information about configuring your OAuth IdP correctly, see your OAuth provider documentation .

-Configuring Multiple OAuth Profiles for Role-Based Authentication for an Event Broker Service
+Configuring OAuth Profiles for Role-Based Authentication for an Event Broker Service

-You can configure event broker services so that users and machines connecting directly to them authenticate with OAuth.
-You do this by creating OAuth profiles on your event broker service.
-An OAuth profile contains all the information the event broker service requires to communicate with your identity provider (IdP).
-It also contains the mapping of roles to the existing roles in PubSub+ Cloud.
-After creating an OAuth profile, you can add roles to it.
-Roles define a group of users and the access they have to the event broker service.
-This allows you to provide direct access to event broker service while restricting permissions to roles assigned through your OAuth configuration.
+You can configure event broker services to authenticate connecting users through your OAuth identity provider (IdP).
+You do this by creating OAuth profiles on the event broker service.
+The OAuth profile contains information the event broker service requires to enable single sign-on through your IdP.
+You can map existing roles in PubSub+ Cloud through the OAuth profiles to custom roles in your IdP, providing role-based permissions to authenticated users.
+Role-based mappings allow you to provide direct access to the event broker service while restricting permissions to roles assigned through your (IdP) configuration.

 Before configuring your event broker services OAuth profiles for authenticating user log in, ensure you have configured your OAuth identity provider correctly.
-To configure your event broker service services to OAuth profiles for authenticating user log in, follow these steps:
+To configure the OAuth profile on your event broker service, follow these steps:

 1. Determine the unique identifier for the event broker service you want to enable role-based authentication using one of the following methods: